 For many years, starting with the advent of the electric flashing turn signal, the front indicators emitted white light by means of a colourless incandescent bulb behind a colourless lens of one sort or another.
 This was in keeping with a longstanding colour convention of white for front lamps and red for rear ones.
-This is an account of two countries’ struggles toward rectitude in front turn signal specifications—the rear ones will have their turn, but not today.
+This is an account of struggles toward rectitude in front turn signal specifications—the rear ones will have their turn, but not today.

 In 1958, the (U.S.) Society of Automotive Engineers undertook a practical study of turn signals.
-In case you think that sounds all rigourous and scientific and stuff, it means the SAE Lighting Committee held meetings where they peered at cars equipped with a variety of signal configurations, and committee members voted on which setups they thought they liked best.
+In case you think that sounds all rigorous and scientific and stuff, it means the SAE Lighting Committee held meetings where they peered at cars equipped with a variety of signal configurations, and committee members voted on which setups they thought they liked best.
 One of the outcomes was a consensus that front signals ought to be amber, the better to be discerned against reflections off chrome during the day…

 …and against white headlamps at night.
 In theory, this recommendation wasn’t radical and caused no real disruption; in 1957—and probably quite a few years earlier, too, but 1957 is the oldest version I have—the SAE standards for both turn signals and parking lights already specified “white to amber”, a term still in use which means white or amber (as technically defined) or any shade in between.
 But practically, the push for amber front turn signals in the United States caused some serious friction; giant headaches, vociferous opposition, and dubious marketeering.